 Brazos River is the longest river in Texas, flowing from north Texas through Waco, Richmond, and Freeport to the Gulf - a major river with highly variable seasonal flow, significant sediment load, and active bank erosion.
 Active bank erosion, seasonal flooding, and demand for waterfront access create ongoing marine construction needs for residential and commercial properties here.

 River conditions on Brazos River - a major river with highly variable seasonal flow, significant sediment load, and active bank erosion - require construction that accounts for current-induced scour and flood-stage hydraulic loading.
-Substrate varies from sandy point bars to clay cutbanks, requiring on-site probing before structure type is specified.
-Corps Section 404 permits are required for all in-water work.
+Substrate varies from sandy point bars to clay cutbanks, requiring on-site probing before structure type is specified. required waterway coordination are required for all in-water work.

 Shore Protect Team offers Shoreline Protection in Brazos River, TX.
-Our services include river bank erosion control using bulkhead and riprap systems, dock and pier construction, and retaining wall systems.
-Section 404 permit applications are managed as part of each project.
+Our services include river bank erosion control using bulkhead and riprap systems, dock and pier construction, and retaining wall systems. federal waterway requirements required coordination are managed as part of each project.

 Shore Protect Team provides bank stabilization, retaining wall construction, dock and pier installation, and shoreline erosion control along the Brazos River from its headwaters in west Texas through the coastal plain to the Gulf of Mexico, serving properties in multiple Texas counties along this major river corridor.
 The Brazos is Texas's longest river - it transitions from a wide, sandy-bottomed western plains river to a heavily forested meandering bottomland river in its lower coastal plain sections.
 Bank erosion on the Brazos is a persistent challenge for waterfront landowners throughout its length, particularly at the outside meanders where current scour can claim significant acreage of riverfront property over years.